Google is releasing the BIGGEST update after Panda in 2011. It’s called Helpful Content Update; What should we expect?

 If those sites cleaned up their link profile or improved the quality of their content, they had a chance at seeing recovery the next time Google ran a Penguin or Panda update.

 penguin impact 2012 800x1091 1 | Google is releasing the BIGGEST update after Panda in 2011.
-It’s called Helpful Content Update; What should we expect? | Top App Development & eCommerce Website Design in Qatar | New Waves
+It’s called Helpful Content Update; What should we expect? | New Waves App Development Qatar

 It sounds like the helpful content update classifier will have a similar effect in that sites affected will suffer some degree of sitewide ranking suppression and eventually can have that suppression lifted.
 But there are some significant differences: